Rifq11/stockgo-be/README.md

 # StockGo-Be

-Backend API for Warehouse and Delivery Management System built with Express, TypeScript, and Drizzle ORM (MySQL) for SMKN 24 Jakarta - Kelompok 09.
+Backend API for Warehouse and Delivery Management System built with Express, TypeScript, and Drizzle ORM (MySQL)

 ## Features